Faeria: Gameplay

 Cards are played by expending Faeria; additionally, some cards require a minimum number of non-Neutral lands to be in the player's control.
-Cards include summonable creatures which have attack and health values, and spell effects that have an immediate impact to damage, buff, or debuff creatures or the enemy.
+Cards include summonable creatures which have attack and health values, structures which have health values, and events that have an immediate impact such as damage, buff, or debuff creatures.
 Creatures can be summoned to any tile under the player's control, though creatures that require non-Neutral lands can only be summoned onto tiles of that type.
-Creatures cannot normally move or attack the round they are summoned, but on subsequent turns can move one space and attack an adjacent creature or opponent.
+Creatures cannot normally move or attack the round they are summoned, but on subsequent turns can move one space and attack an adjacent enemy.
 Creatures deal damage equal to their attack value, and when they take damage from a defending creature, this is subtracted from their current health.
 If the creature's health drops to zero, it is removed from the board.

 The goal for each player is to reduce the opponent's avatar health to zero before their own is exhausted.
 Part of the game's strategy is managing the placement of tiles on the board to create routes for one's creatures to reach the opponent while limiting progress from the opponent.

 Winning games earns in-game currency that can be used to purchase new packs of cards, from which the player can then customize their deck.

 The game includes a series of single-player content against a computer opponent to help learn the game, and puzzles and challenges to improve one's strategy.

-The game features several modes of gameplay.
+The game features a couple modes of gameplay.
 Battle mode allows players to play against each other with their custom decks.
 Pandora mode is a draft-based approach where players make a new deck from a series of randomly offered cards, with which the player attempts to win until achieving three losses, at which point the deck is retired, and the player wins rewards based on how successful the deck was.

 Faeria features an in-game integrated tournament mode and holds monthly official e-sport competitions.